melroser/fullstack.lol/content/about.md

   name = "10x"
 +++

-I'd rather be left alone but if you can't help yourself send an email to
+I'd rather be left alone but if you can't help yourself i guess send an email to

 10x@fullstack.lol